What is 5G?

 How does 5G work?

+It works in the same way as previous 2G, 3G and 4G generations of mobile technology.
 5G connects your mobile phone or other devices to the mobile network and thus the internet.
 For example, your mobile phone automatically connects to the mobile network from a built-in antenna in the mobile phone to the mobile masts, which send signals to your phone.

-When can I get 5G at Tusass?
+Where can I get 5G?

 Who is building 5G networks in this country?